Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 `
 If you have a high FOV, you will see a lot more but also have distortion.
 What the near and far means is that if the object exceeds or falls below the values, it will not render it.

+### `camera.lookAt(object)`
+This will point the camera at the object.
+But do it after setting position or else you would only see it's original one instead of the changed.
 ## Renderer
 * Do a render of your scene and see through from your camera point of view.
 Then, it will show onto the canvas.
 * THREEJS will use WebGL to draw render inside the canvas.